Skip to content

 7. Right Reason — know why the patient is receiving it

 Some medications require independent double-checking by a second nurse regardless of your confidence in the calculation.
-Common high alert medications include:
+Common high alert medications include insulin, heparin, warfarin, digoxin, chemotherapy agents, and concentrated electrolytes.
+Always follow your facility policy.

-Converting mg to g, lb to kg Module 2
+Converting mg to g, lb to kg M2 — Metric System, Household Measurements

 Write out every step of every calculation.
-Do not do mental math for medication calculations — ever.
+Do not do mental math for medication calculations.
 The few seconds saved are never worth the risk.